quite/mumla/README.md

 ## Building on GNU/Linux

-TODO: Building is only verified to work using JDK 11.
-So you typically want `export JAVA_HOME=/usr/lib/jvm/java-11-openjdk`.
+TODO: Building is verified to work using JDK 17.
+So you typically want `export JAVA_HOME=/usr/lib/jvm/java-17-openjdk`.
 Tracking issue: https://gitlab.com/quite/mumla/-/issues/108

 TODO: humla-spongycastle should be built as a sub-project of Humla's Gradle,